tombenner/ru/README.md

 awk '{s+=$1} END {print s}' myfile
 ```

 Any method from Ruby Core and Active Support can be used.
-Rushed also provides some new methods to make transformations easier.
+Ru also provides some new methods to make transformations easier.
 Here are some variations on the above example:

 ```bash
 ru 'map(:to_i, 10).sum' myfile